Boron nitride: Hexagonal form (h-BN)

-The most stable crystalline form is the hexagonal one, also called h-BN, α-BN, g-BN, and graphitic boron nitride.
-Hexagonal boron nitride (point group = D6h; space group = P63/mmc) has a layered structure similar to graphite.
+The most stable crystalline form is the hexagonal one, also called h-BN, α-BN, g-BN, graphitic boron nitride and "white graphite".
+Hexagonal boron nitride (point group = D3h; space group = P63/mmc) has a layered structure similar to graphite.
 Within each layer, boron and nitrogen atoms are bound by strong covalent bonds, whereas the layers are held together by weak van der Waals forces.
 The interlayer "registry" of these sheets differs, however, from the pattern seen for graphite, because the atoms are eclipsed, with boron atoms lying over and above nitrogen atoms.
 This registry reflects the local polarity of the B–N bonds, as well as interlayer N-donor/B-acceptor characteristics.
 Likewise, many metastable forms consisting of differently stacked polytypes exist.
 Therefore, h-BN and graphite are very close neighbors, and the material can accommodate carbon as a substituent element to form BNCs.
 BC6N hybrids have been synthesized, where carbon substitutes for some B and N atoms.
+Hexagonal boron nitride monolayer is analogous to graphene, having a honeycomb lattice structure of nearly the same dimensions.
+Unlike graphene, which is black and an electrical conductor, h-BN monolayer is white and an insulator.
+It has been proposed for use as an atomic flat insulating substrate or a tunneling dielectric barrier in 2D electronics.

+Studies into the optical properties of h-BN at the few- and mono-layer level have been conducted using specialized techniques like deep ultraviolet (DUV) hyperspectral imaging due to its very wide bandgap.
+Research at low temperatures revealed that monolayer h-BN exhibits photoluminescence consistent with a direct bandgap semiconductor, with emission observed around 6.1 eV.
+In contrast to observations in other 2D materials like TMDs, the photoluminescence intensity remains remarkably high in few-layer h-BN, which has been attributed to a high radiative efficiency despite the indirect bandgap nature of bulk h-BN.
+Complementary AFM investigations, particularly in tapping and Kelvin probe modes, have provided nanoscale insight into surface morphology and potential distribution across mono- and few-layer regions.
+These AFM-based techniques not only assist in confirming flake thickness and uniformity but also support optoelectronic analyses by correlating topographical and electrical variations with luminescence behavior.

+Functionalization and heterostructures

+Modifications of hexagonal boron nitride have led to novel materials like hBNCF, a vertical heterostructure involving graphene and h-BN functionalized with fluorine.
+This material, synthesized from h-BN via graphitization and fluorination, was found to exhibit room-temperature ferromagnetism.
+Crucially, magnetic force microscopy (MFM), a specialized mode of atomic force microscopy (AFM), was employed to investigate the magnetic properties at the nanoscale.
+These MFM studies confirmed the ferromagnetic nature of the hBNCF powder.
+Furthermore, the MFM analysis provided evidence that the observed magnetism was intrinsic to the hBNCF structure, helping to exclude extrinsic metallic magnetic impurities as the origin.
+The material was also characterized as a wide band gap semiconductor (~3.89 eV) with potential applications as an MRI contrast agent.